lganic/SW-Ducky/Format.md

 <img src="content/winding-order-triangle-unity.png" style="border-radius: 32px;" width="500">
 </div>

 Putting this all together, we can see what a single mesh layer looks like.
-I have shaded the triangles in green, and also highlighted the edges of each triangle in the mesh, to really illustrate what we are looking at.
+I have shaded the triangles in green and also highlighted the edges of each triangle in the mesh, to really illustrate what we are looking at.

 <div style="text-align: center;">
 <img src="content/Mesh.png" style="border-radius: 32px;" width="400">
 </div>

 Each of the 11 layers has a specific color that it is rendered with.
-These have default values, but as you know most can be changed when drawing the map in Lua.
+These have default values, but as you know, most can be changed when drawing the map in Lua.
 The default layer values are as follows:

 <div align="center">